expressjs/expressjs.com/4x/en/api/req-baseUrl.md

-This property refers to the URL path, on which a router instance was mounted.
+This property is the URL path on which a router instance was mounted.
+For example:

 ```js
 var greet = express.Router();